openpracticelibrary/openpracticelibrary/src/pages/practice/mentorship.md

   from lightweight structure.

   This framing of Mentorship has been developed based of research and co-designed by the remote:af community.
+A video of the event has been provided below.
 whyDo: Mentorship can provide organisations with reinforced channels of information outside of hierarchy and providing ongoing learning and development between people.
 As a learning and development practice,